 Michael Keegan, Deputy President of techUK and Chairman of Fujitsu UK and Ireland comments: “The Government has committed to ensuring that the UK remains open for business.
 As part of this, companies will be looking for; a robust legal basis for cross-border data flows, that the UK remains open to the very best global talent, and that British businesses are able to compete fairly across European markets.
 We hope that both the UK Government and the EU will recognise the need for a win-win outcome and respond positively by creating an open relationship which supports cross-border businesses and jobs.”

-Find out more information on techUK's Brexit Hub or contact Charlotte Holloway for further information.
+Find out more information on techUK's Brexit Hub or contact Giles Derrington for further information.